oscy7/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+This hook is used for adding nested routes to one's application.
+This allows a person to change a parameter in the URL such that it doesnt change the entire URL.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the act of using strict requirements in order to submit anything on forms.
+For example: If one doesnt or erroneously types out an email - an error will show up and display "Please enter an email or This is not a valid email address".

 1. In 1-2 sentences, define end to end testing.

+End to end testing examines the UI experience.
+This kind of testing focuses on UI and simulates how a user might interact with an application.

 ## Instructions